ReplAPI-it/ReplAPI.it-NodeJS/README.md

 * Queries for Data on Leaderboard (with filters such as cycles since)
 * and lots more!

 My package is also simple to use with it's **class-based structure**.
-Simply create a new class for you User, Post, or whatever you heart desires and use built in functions with options to query data **your way**.
+Simply create a new class for your User, Post, or whatever your heart desires and use built in functions with options to query data **your way**.

 ### Built With